 Correctly addressing a property is essential as relevant organisations, postal and emergency services and the general public need an efficient means of locating and referencing properties.

-Under the Public Health Act 1925, it is our responsibility to allocate house numbers and street names to new developments and property conversions.
+Under section 97 of the Civic Government Act 1982, it is our responsibility to allocate house numbers and street names to new developments and property conversions.
 Individuals and developers should not allocate their own house numbers, building or street names.

 We contact Royal Mail to obtain postcodes for new properties.